 East Iceland is a fantastic place for hiking.
-There are vast areas of stunning landscape and countless marked and unmarked hiking trails to explore.
+There are vast areas of stunning landscape, and many marked and unmarked hiking trails to explore.

 This list here is made for inspiration, but many of these places require local advice and some preparation before setting off hiking.
 Aside from these few hiking trails, there is much more to choose from for the eager hiker.

 The hike up to Hengifoss waterfall is one of the more popular hiking routes in East Iceland.
 This is an easy hike of roughly 2 hours in Fljótsdalur valley near Egilsstaðir.
 In addition to the beautiful Hengifoss at the top of the path, you will also see the smaller but no less charming Litlanesfoss waterfall as well as a great view over the surrounding valley.